piekstra/newrelic-mcp-server/README.md

 ## Security

+- **Use keychain storage on macOS**: Run `newrelic-mcp-setup` to store credentials securely in the system keychain
 - Never commit API keys to version control
-- Use environment variables for sensitive configuration
+- Avoid storing sensitive credentials in plain text configuration files
 - API keys should have minimal required permissions
 - Consider using separate keys for different environments
+- The server automatically prioritizes keychain storage over environment variables for enhanced security

 ## Troubleshooting